Run and debug JavaScript

 Now that you already know how to run and debug JavaScript code in Maestro Flows, access the following guides:

-* [manage-data-and-states](https://docs.maestro.dev/maestro-flows/javascript/manage-data-and-states "mention"): Learn how to use the `output` object.
+* [Manage data and states](/maestro-flows/javascript/manage-data-and-states.md): Learn how to use the `output` object.

-* [generate-synthetic-data](https://docs.maestro.dev/maestro-flows/javascript/generate-synthetic-data "mention"): Use `faker` to create dynamic test data.
+* [Generate synthetic data](/maestro-flows/javascript/generate-synthetic-data.md): Use `faker` to create dynamic test data.

-* [test-reports-and-artifacts](https://docs.maestro.dev/maestro-flows/workspace-management/test-reports-and-artifacts "mention"): Learn how to access the `maestro.log` using the `--debug-output` flag to see your console logs.
+* [Test reports and artifacts](/maestro-flows/workspace-management/test-reports-and-artifacts.md): Learn how to access the `maestro.log` using the `--debug-output` flag to see your console logs.